plasmatech8/supabase-practice/03_docs_todo_app_plus_workflow/README.md

 This might be a little annoying.

 > Maybe I should set up CICD so that when a new branch is created, a new dev Supabase
 > Studio instance is created.
+Might come with complications though.
+Question: is the UI
+> the same as Supabase website or is it simplified like the Supabase local studio?

 ## SvelteKit Application